Sixteenth Sunday in Ordinary Time, Year A

 When someone is open to the Truth, such as the disciples, Jesus is able to lift the veil and speak clearly, deeply and beautifully about the mysteries of the Kingdom of Heaven.
 This must be our goal.
 We must seek to be those who “get it.”
 We must seek to understand all Jesus speaks and believe it wholeheartedly.
 In fact, once we do begin to believe and, subsequently, live what we come to believe, we will begin a wonderful journey of faith and understanding that we never knew existed before.

-This is what Jesus means when he says, “to anyone who has, more will be given.”
+This is what Jesus means when He says, “to anyone who has, more will be given.”
 The life of grace is such that, once we begin to accept all that is true and then allow it to transform our lives, we will be given exponentially more than we ever imagined.
 And, on the flip side, when we refuse to listen and understand, even the little faith and understanding we have will slowly slip away into confusion.

 Reflect, today, on how open you are to the Word of God and all that God wants to say to you.
 Seek to listen and understand.
 If you do this, you will discover that there is a glorious life of grace just waiting to be lavished upon you in full force.

-Lord, I do want to know You.
+Lord of all grace, I do want to know You.
 I do want to seek You and to discover all that You have to say.
 Help me to turn to You in all things and to grow continually deeper in the life of faith.
 Jesus, I trust in You.

 Are You a “Pop-Christian?”

 Friday of the Sixteenth Week in Ordinary Time